Ronald-Munodawafa-TQS/THT/README.md

 ## Being a Mentor

 In this role, you will be joining our team of specialist mentors.
 Our mentors are elite, world-leading programming experts with a skill set that is at the intersection of technical coding skills.
-Reviewers work with leading tech partners from around the world in fields as diverse as technical education, developer assessment, and tech team peer reviews.
+Mentors work with leading tech partners from around the world in fields as diverse as technical education, developer assessment, and tech team peer reviews.

 Pursuing reviewing as an opportunity provides a fulfilling way of specializing yourself further while garnering international work experience.
 It promises a